 There’s no favour too small to deserve a ‘terima kasih’.
 Whether a local has helped you with directions or after receiving your goods in a local shop, say this phrase with a smile.

 Ya – Tidak (ya – tee-dak) / yes – no

 These simple affirmative and negative words can go a long way when responding to anything, be it a generous offer for goods or services or an invitation for drinks.

 Even if a local says ‘thank you’ instead of ‘terima kasih’, surprise them by replying with ‘sama-sama’.
 For that, you’ll be granted a sweet smile from the locals.

 Saya tidak mengerti (saa-yha tee-dah me-nger-tee) / I don’t understand

 Many Indonesians speak English well enough, especially in touristy locales.
 But if you still don’t get what they’re saying or if they enthusiastically speak to you in words you don’t quite understand, say this phrase politely.

 Di mana toilet? (dee maa-naa toilet?) / where is the bathroom?

 When nature calls and you can’t find a sign saying ‘WC’, ‘Toilet’, or ‘Kamar Mandi’, don’t panic.
-Ask this simple question to someone and they’d be happy to show you the way to the nearest bathroom.
+Ask someone this simple question and they’d be happy to show you the way to the nearest bathroom.

 Belok kiri, belok kanan (bae-lok kee-ree, be-lok kaa-naan) / turn left, turn right